Contagious McKean-Vlasov systems with heterogeneous impact and exposure: Some directions for future research

-As we saw in Theorem \ref{thm:global_unique}, uniqueness becomes much easier when the aforementioned unstable states are known never to materialise.
-However, as soon as these states cannot just be dismissed, uniqueness remains out of reach even if a selection principle is imposed.
-Theorem \ref{thm:idio_reg} is suggestive of things being fine in the idiosyncratic case, and it indicates that the methods of \cite{DNS21}, suitably adapted, could yield global uniqueness under \eqref{eq:mf_cascade_cond}.
+As we saw in Theorem \ref{thm:global_unique}, uniqueness becomes much easier when jump discontinuities can be ruled out.
+However, this cannot always be dismissed, and then uniqueness remains out of reach, even with a selection principle such as \eqref{eq:mf_cascade_cond}.
+Theorem \ref{thm:idio_reg} suggest that the methods of \cite{DNS21}, suitably adapted, could yield global uniqueness under \eqref{eq:mf_cascade_cond}.
 With the common noise, this is no longer the case, as several parts of the arguments in \cite{DNS21} break down.
 Fine results related to H{\"o}lder boundary regularity of the Dirichlet problem for one-dimensional stochastic partial differential equations with transport noise, such as \cite[Theorem 4.1]{krylov}, could prove to be key for making progress in this direction.
 To overcome the difficulty of jumps and non-uniqueness, it is also possible to consider a more gradual realisation of the financial contagion as in \cite{HS19}.
 Certainly, the convergence arguments presented here easily transfer to the corresponding heterogeneous formulation of \cite{HS19}.
-In this case, it remains of interest to understand the jumps as limiting cases where the timeline of a continuously unfolding cascade is collapsed to zero.
+In this case, it remains of interest to understand the jumps as limiting cases where the time line of a continuously unfolding cascade is collapsed to zero.